7 Best Natural Caffeine Sources for a Jitter‑Free Pre‑Workout

 With around 30–50 mg of caffeine, green tea is a lighter option.
 It’s especially useful for people who want calm focus instead of an intense energy spike.

-Thanks to L-theanine, it delivers a smoother energy without overstimulation — ideal for moderate training or evening sessions.
+Thanks to L-theanine, it delivers smoother energy without overstimulation — ideal for moderate training or evening sessions.
+For women looking for a clean, jitter-free pre-workout boost that’s gentle on the system, green tea is a perfect starting point.

 3. Yerba Mate